rakutentech/android-miniapp/.github/CONTRIBUTING.md

 ```

 #### Change type
-* **Feature**: Added a new feature
+* **Feature**: Added a new feature.
 * **Fixed**: When there is a hotfix or bugfix.
-Something has been upgraded could be mentioned too
+Something has been upgraded could be mentioned too.
-* **Deprecated**: Still available something for using but will no longer be developed or supported.
-This is an indication for not using it
+* **Deprecated**: Still available for use but will no longer be developed or supported.
+This is an indication it should not be used and will be removed in the next major version release.
-* **Obsoleted**: No longer works as expected since a better alternative is available and will maybe discontinued from the next releases
+* **Obsoleted**: No longer works as expected since a better alternative is available and will maybe discontinued from the next releases.
-* **Removed**: When a feature has been expired by the sunsetting deadline
+* **Removed**: When a feature has been expired by the sunsetting deadline.
-* Write "no changes" when there is no difference with previous release version
+* Write "no changes" when there is no difference with previous release version.